IARCbioinfo/IARC-nf/README.md

 # IARC bioinformatics pipelines, tools and other resources (updated on 27/10/2025)

-This page lists all the pipelines and tools developed at IARC (mostly nextflow pipelines which are suffixed with -nf).
+This page lists all the pipelines and tools developed or used at IARC (mostly nextflow pipelines which are suffixed with -nf).
 It includes also some useful ressources like courses, data notes, manuscripts code/datasets and tips/tricks.
 Finally at the bottom of the page you will also find explanations on how to use nextflow pipelines.

 <ins>Table of Content:</ins>